PeterLucido/SHAPESHIFT-front-end/README.md

 - [ ] See an empty card for any missed days

-- [ ] Functionality to search for foods in a search bar instead of having a user input their own meals
+- [ ] Functionality to search for foods in a search bar instead of having a user input their meals

 - [ ] Mobile-friendly view

 - [ ] Add function to track calories automatically when food is input into the meals category

-- [ ] Limit the total amount of hours spent between exercise and sleep to be 24 hours